bekk/observability-workshop/README.md

 Modify your existing dashboard using the following steps:
 * Create a dashboard variable for each type of beast.
 Refer to the [docs](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#add-a-query-variable) for creating a query variable.
 You should use Mimir as a data source and use the label values on the `beast` label on the `mythical_request_times_count` metrics.
 * Add label filters to the log panel and the RED panels.
-Verify that logs/metrics for only a single beast show up.
+Verify that logs/metrics for only a single beast shows up.
-* Bonus: Make sure the [multi-variable and include all options](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#configure-variable-selection-options) are set, and make the dashboard work for multiple simulataneously selected beasts.
+* Bonus: Make sure the [multi-variable and include all options](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#configure-variable-selection-options) are set, and make the dashboard work for multiple simultaneously selected beasts.

 #### Alerts

 Alerts can be configured in the alerting menu.
 Due to the configuration issues in the current setup, alerting rules cannot be saved.
-You can however try to create some, and experiment with triggers to see how they work.
+You can, however, try to create some and experiment with triggers to see how they work.
 Go to the [Alerting menu](http://localhost:3000/alerting) to start.